goncalor/SLAE64/3/readme.markdown

     sh-5.0$ whoami
     goncalor

 A final comment: I don't think egg hunters are as useful in x86-64 as they were in x86.
 The address space is now 2^64, so it's just too large to search it all in useful time.
 I tried to write a C program to test the egg hunter and the egg was placed in a page starting at address `0x555555554000`.
 On my machine I was able to search about 65 million pages/second.
-At this rate, reaching the address fot the egg would take more than 16 days!
+At this rate, reaching the address for the egg would take more than 16 days!

-If we know approximately the address range where the egg is tipically placed one possible workaround would be to initialise RDX with an address closer to that range, instead of 0.
+If we know approximately the address range where the egg is typically placed one possible workaround would be to initialise RDX with an address closer to that range, instead of 0.

 Thank you for reading.
 I hope you learned something.